 - Supervisor site visits

-- School documentation of classroom observations, faculty agendas, etc.
+- School documentation of classroom observations, faculty agendas, and the like

-- Teacher, other school staff, parent, and student evaluations
+- Teacher, staff member, parent, and student evaluations

-- In measuring a principal’s performance based on student indicators, states should use multiple assessments that are aligned with state standards, include performance based measures, and measure individual student growth from year to year.
+- In measuring a principal’s performance based on student indicators, states should use multiple assessments that are aligned with state standards of college and career-readiness, include performance-based measures, and measure individual student growth from year to year.
 NASSP suggests the use of such assessments as:

 - State assessments